-- 13. Determine the molecular weight and estimated molar extinction coefficient from the sequence of the protein to be analyzed.
-Tools such as the ExPaSy ProtParam (https://web.expasy.org/protparam/)39 are useful for determining both of these values. - 14.
-Select the "Protein A280" option on the Nanodrop spectrophotometer and then select the "Other protein (E & MW)" measurement type.
-Enter the molecular weight and molar extinction coefficient information on the screen. - 15.
-Clean the sample pedestal by applying 2 μ L of water to the lower pedestal and lowering the upper pedestal.
-Ensure that a liquid column forms between the pedestal and let sit for 2-3 minutes.
-Wipe with a lint free lab wipe. - 16.
-To blank the spectrophotometer, apply 1-2 μL of the sample buffer, lower the pedestal and select the blank option on the screen.
+Timing <5 min per sample - (i) Determine the molecular weight and estimated molar extinction coefficient from the sequence of the protein to be analyzed.
+Tools such as the ExPASy ProtParam (https://web.expasy.org/protparam/)58 are useful for determining both of these values. - (ii) Select the 'Protein A280' option on the Nanodrop spectrophotometer and then select the 'Other protein (E & MW)' measurement type.
+Enter the molecular weight and molar extinction coefficient information on the screen. - (iii) Clean the sample pedestal by applying 2 μl of water to the lower pedestal and lowering the upper pedestal.
+Ensure that a liquid column forms between the pedestal and let sit for 2-3 min.
+Wipe with a lint-free laboratory wipe. - (iv) To blank the spectrophotometer, apply $1-2~\mu$ l of the sample buffer, lower the pedestal and select the blank option on the screen.
 After blanking is complete, wipe the pedestal and apply a fresh drop of buffer.
 Analyze the buffer drop as if it were a sample by choosing the measure button on the screen.
-If the resulting spectrum has minimal absorbance (< 0.04 A), the blank was successful.
-If higher absorbance is observed, re-clean the pedestal and repeat the blanking procedure. - 17.
-To measure the protein concentration of your sample, pipette 1-2 μL of sample onto the lower pedestal and lower the upper pedestal.
+If the resulting spectrum has minimal absorbance (<0.04 A), the blank was successful.
+If higher absorbance is observed, re-clean the pedestal and repeat the blanking procedure. - (v) To measure the protein concentration of your sample, pipette 1-2 μl of sample onto the lower pedestal and lower the upper pedestal.
 Ensure that a liquid column has formed successfully between the pedestals.
 Click the measure button and wait for the measurement to be completed.
-The resulting concentration value can be converted from mg/ml to molar concentration using the protein molecular weight information.
-Note: if the monomer molecular weight was used for the measurement of a protein complex, be sure to divide the resulting molar concentration by the oligomeric state of the protein complex to obtain the concentration of protein complex in the sample.

-Estimation of protein concentration (clarified cell lysate) Timing ~45 min total

-- 18. The protein concentration of a clarified cell lysate should be determined by a colorimetric assay to prevent interference from other biomolecules (DNA/RNA).
-Several μL of clarified cell lysate will be consumed for the measurements. - 19.
-Choose the colorimetric assay based on requirements (sensitivity; compatibility); Table 3 shows three commonly used assays that are commercially available - 20.
-Prepare a dilution series of BSA or other standard protein like IgG for a working range matching the quantification limit range. - 21.
-Add reagent; dependent on the specific assay used, different incubation times are required for color development.
-The protein concentration can be determined based on the absorbance relative to that of a standard dilution series.
+The resulting concentration value can be converted from milligrams per milliliter to molar concentration using the protein molecular weight information.
+Note: if the monomer molecular weight was used for the measurement of a protein complex, be sure to divide the resulting molar concentration by the oligomeric state of the protein complex to obtain the concentration of protein complex in the sample. - (B) Estimation of protein concentration in a clarified cell lysate Timing ~45 min total ▲ CRITICAL The protein concentration of a clarified cell lysate should be determined by a colorimetric assay to prevent interference from other biomolecules (DNA/RNA).
+Several microliters of clarified cell lysate will be consumed for the measurements. - (i) Choose the colorimetric assay based on requirements (sensitivity and compatibility).
+The following table shows three commonly used assays that are commercially available.

-Table 3: Common colorimetric assays for protein concentration determination Assay Quantitation limit Ma Main advantage Bradford 20- 2000 μg/mL Compatible with reducing agents BCA 20- 2000 μg/mL Compatible with detergents Qubit 0.25 - 5 μg High sensitivity
+Assay Quantitation limit Main advantage Bradford 20-2,000 μg/ml Compatible with reducing agents BCA 20-2,000 μg/ml Compatible with detergents Qubit 0.25-5 μg/ml High sensitivity